 The biggest mistake I’ve made is forgetting to take blog-worthy photo’s on holiday.
 I see so many bloggers with fab beach shots (without loads of other families in the background) or sitting outside a cafe with the Leaning Tower of Pisa in the background.
 I just don’t have these sorts of photos which is frustrating after a road trip through Italy!
 You just have to think ‘blog’ all the time!

 When I do have my collection of photos, everything is saved and ready to be used if I need it.
 Some photos I never use because they were not relevant to anything.
 But that’s fine.
 I’ve made too many ‘missed opportunity’ mistakes that now I’d rather have way too many than not enough!

 There are many ways to edit (there should be one or several blog posts on this subject alone).
 But I tend to sharpen and brighten images using Adobe Lightroom.
-I also use the Snapseed app on the smartphone, but of course there are so many apps to choose from.
+I also use the Snapseed app on the smartphone with is free, but of course there are so many apps to choose from.
 Some add effects such as twinkly lights (Glixel Photo Effects is one example).
 I also love Enlight Pixaloop for animated elements.
 Or you could go for more complex editing or overlays with Photoshop.